Interim Dean of Language Arts

 We value the ability to serve students from a broad range of cultural heritages, socioeconomic backgrounds, genders, abilities and orientations.
 Therefore, we prioritize applicants who demonstrate they understand the benefits diversity brings to a professional educational community.
 The successful candidate will be an equity-minded individual committed to collaborating with faculty, classified staff, administration, students and community partners who are also committed to closing equity gaps.
 The San Mateo County Community College District seeks employees who value mentorship and working in a collegial, collaborative environment, guided by a commitment to helping all students achieve their educational goals.

 The Dean of Language Arts is responsible to the Vice President of Instruction for administration of the division, including the disciplines of ACCEL, Communication Studies, English and Reading, ESOL, World Languages, Journalism, and Literature.
-Interviews for this position will be scheduled for the afternoon of: Thursday, August 9, 2018.

 Duties and Responsibilities: